base-apps/angular-base-apps/README.md

 [![Build Status](https://travis-ci.org/base-apps/angular-base-apps.svg)](https://travis-ci.org/base-apps/angular-base-apps)

 This is Angular Base Apps, an Angular-powered framework for building powerful responsive web apps and an unofficial fork of [Foundation for Apps by Zurb](https://github.com/zurb/foundation-apps).
-Angular Base Apps 1.x is a drop-in replacement for Foundation for Apps.
-If you wish to try out Angular Base Apps 2.x, check the [installation docs](https://base-apps.github.io/angular-base-apps/#!/installation) for migration steps.

 ## Requirements